Political cognition: Political attitudes

 In 1992, political scientist John Zaller published his book, The Nature and Origins of Mass Opinion.
 In this work, the author examines the processes by which people develop and report their political opinions.
 According to Zaller, the study of political opinion must be understood through the lens of political awareness and political values, which is summarized in his Receive-Accept-Sample (RAS) model.
 This model contends that individuals receive political information, decide what to accept and store in memory based on their political values, and when asked to express their opinions about a topic they use a sample of whatever relevant information is accessible in memory to construct their opinions on the spot.

 Since most people do not have a direct experience with the political world, they often rely on the political elite—which includes both politicians and the media—to acquire political information.
 Zaller argues that voters vary greatly in terms of political awareness either because of a lack of interest in politics or because of a lack of time to pay attention.
 Consequently, the average voter tends to score low on measures of political knowledge.
 Zaller observes that this lack of political information is associated with the high level of attitude instability that is exhibited among voters.
-According to Zaller, this instability is a sign of voters constructing their opinion statements on the spot based on relevant information that happens to be available in memory, rather than the complete in-existence of an attitude (as suggested by Converse) or measurement error.
+According to Zaller, this instability is a sign of voters constructing their opinion statements on the spot based on relevant information that happens to be available in memory, rather than the complete non-existence of an attitude (as suggested by Converse) or measurement error.